MashNagesh/AZURE_ML_ND_Capstone_Heart/README.md

 ## Dataset

 ### Overview
-The data used for this project is the famous MNIST dataset.It is a dataset of 60,000 small square 28×28 pixel grayscale images of handwritten single digits between 0 and 9
+This dataset contains 12 features that can be used to predict mortality by heart failure (indicated by the variable DEATH_EVENT).
+Below are the feaures

+1. age

+2. anaemia

+3.creatinine_phosphokinase

+4.diabetes

+5.ejection_fraction

+6.high_blood_pressure

+7.platelets

+8.serum_creatinine

+9.serum_sodium

+10.sex

+11.smoking

+12.time

-Source of the data: https://www.kaggle.com/c/digit-recognizer/data
+Source of the data: https://www.kaggle.com/andrewmvd/heart-failure-clinical-data?select=heart_failure_clinical_records_dataset.csv

 ### Task
-To predict the digit(0-9) in the label column
+To predict the DEATH_EVENT  column

-The training data set, (train.csv), has 785 columns.
-The first column, called "label", is the digit that was drawn by the user.
-The rest of the columns contain the pixel-values of the associated image.The objective is to predict the label column using the other columns which provide the Pixel values
+The training data set, (train.csv), has 13 columns.
+The first column, called 'DEATH_EVENT'which is the dependent variable.
+The Other columsn provide medical features of a person.The objective is to predict the DEATH_EVENT column using the other columns which provide the medical condition.

 ### Access
 The data is accessed in the AzureML notebook using Kaggle API.